shabnammirzoeva/Sprint-Planning-Notes/README.md

+**Sprint 26:**
+**EPICs:**
+- UAT IT
+- UAT Technician Sales Channel
+- D2C Finalisation of the error messages

+**Ops tasks: **
+- Enable CZ for Nexure->C4C Integration #1312
+- FR: Cancel order 157258 and 164274 #1311
+- FR: migrate the visit outcome of open orders from the cut over #1303
+- Category Mapping Update #1307
+- Nexure->C4C Integration: remove "Inbound" flow starting from Nexure CCT on staging. #1301

 **Sprint 25:**

 **EPICs:**
-Our main goal for this week is to run a successful SIT for the Nexure->C4C Integration project and complete system integration for D2C for next week's SIT.
+Our main goal for this week is to run a successful SIT for the Nexure->C4C Integration project and complete system integration for D2C for next week's SIT. - Completed.

 **As for operational tasks, here is the list:**
-- Update T&Cs in the emails (payment link + payment confirmation)NL130622 T&C NL.pdf #1287
+- <strike>Update T&Cs in the emails (payment link + payment confirmation)NL130622 T&C NL.pdf #1287
 - New prices for UK FPR AEG + Zanussi #1285
 - IT: Orde 178953 cannot be deleted even though we do not have transactions registered #1275
 - CZ: Cancellation scenario not working for Care OOW with annual payment #1284
 - IT: Update verification for Fiscal Code #1228
 - W26 FR: R+C AEG price seg (27 Jun) #1235
-- FE: ISP keyboard - showcase numerical instead of alphabetical #1280
+- FE: ISP keyboard - showcase numerical instead of alphabetical #1280 </strike>